 Note that when playing a recorder user session you can use keyboard shortcuts to conveniently pause the video, jump a few seconds backwards or forwards, replay the video if it is finished, or play the next or previous page view for the visitor.

-Playing a recorded session from the Visitor Log
+Playing a recorded session from the Visits Log

 Managing your Session Recordings